 A full proof traveler’s guide to emerald isle Northern Ireland

 Northern Ireland is also known as Ulster.
 The Mystical Northern Ireland is captivating and hauntingly beautiful with its remarkable culture and history.
 Northern Ireland is dark and dramatic.
-Northern Ireland is the land of gnomes, fairies, leprechauns, banshees, ghosts and giants.
+Northern Ireland is the land of gnomes, fairies, leprechauns, banshees, ghosts, giants, and medieval sagas.
 It has a melancholic vibe to it.
 There are numerous inns, taverns, ramparts, turrets, castles and coastal hamlets along the coastal route of Northern Ireland.
 The magnificent ruins are precariously transcendental.
 Medieval Ireland is filled with folklore and fables.
 Northern Ireland is made of counties namely County Antrim, County Down, County Armagh, County Tyrone, County Derry and County Fermanagh.